 They may also be known as nursery workers, early years workers or child development officers.

 You could be:

 planning and supervising learning and play according to the early years curriculum

 promoting children’s learning development by reading, writing and numeracy work

 helping children’s social and emotional development through games, stories, music and arts activities

-washing and feeding young children, cleaning and tidying, cooking
+washing and feeding young children, cleaning and tidying, preparing snacks

 arranging outdoor activities such as visits to parks and outdoor games